 We expect that implementation of these strategic initiatives will enable us to generate stable earnings and cash flow from operating activities.
-In the near-term, we expect to use a portion of our excess cash flow to repay debt and reduce our leverage, which will be required by the terms of the senior secured facilities we expect to enter into in connection with the reorganization transactions.
+In the near-term, we expect to use a portion of our excess cash flow to repay debt and reduce our leverage, which is required by the terms of the senior secured credit facilities we entered into in connection with the reorganization transactions.
 In the longer term, we will consider investment opportunities and increased return of cash to shareholders consistent with achieving and maintaining a strong non-investment grade debt rating.